omelancon/javascript-1/README.md

 ## `new` keyword
-Never use the new keywork
+Never use the new keyword

 ## recurtions